The platform was created by a small team of traders who came together at the beginning of 2018, following the price of Bitcoin plummeting.

 That new decade rolled around, and the developers gave out the prototype to a handful of beta testers.
 The consensus came back very positive, and the team was excited to make the handful of necessary changes to polish things up.

 Then, of course, March 2020 hit.
 Pretty much all of the work on the platform was halted, and it sat pretty on the shelf for a few months.
 This lasted until the team got bored and decided: “To hell with it. gotta push through this lockdown.”

 The team set up virtual workspaces online so that each member could work in unison from home to tidy up BitTrader.
-The result was a development timeline that crawled along compared to when we were back in the office, but at least it was moving.
-That brings us to where we are now, having finished polishing up the prototype.
-Even though we’ve got our software out there, we have no intention of ceasing our work anytime soon.
+The result was a development timeline that crawled along compared to when the team was back in the office, but at least it was moving.
+That brings things to where the platform is now, having finished polishing up the prototype.
+Even though the platform was released, the developers have no intention of putting their feet up anytime soon.

 They are dedicated to the idea of a world liberated by Bitcoin.
 To achieve that end, they’re going to do all they can to allow more and more people access to trading.